 There are a wide variety of protein powders available that you can consume before, during and after your exercise routine.
 These powders are scientifically formulated to give your muscles the support they need.
 However, you should also aim to get a reasonable amount of protein into your system through dietary sources.

 Amazing plant-based sources of protein are soy, grains, nuts, seeds, legumes and certain vegetables, such as mushrooms and kale.
+Click here to read more about Plant-Based Protein and Muscle Growth.

 Similarly to dairy you will more than likely want to avoid sugar if you are really trying to pay attention to your health.
 Sugar is harmful to the body in a wide variety of ways that can be detrimental to reaching your fitness goals.